designforcontext/aac_review_tool/data/cookbook/How-do-I-add-a-link-to-a-website.md

 Use case?
 That said, the foaf or schema equivalents seem much better to me than the very very loose p1 and p48

+*(David)*

+The pattern I'm seeing emitted from the AAC mappings is:

+    _:entity crm:P1_is_identified_by _:url.
+    _:url a crm:E42_Identifier;
+        crm:p3_has_note "url as a string".

+See <https://github.com/american-art/autry/issues/28> for an example.
+If we're going to do this, I would strongly recommend typing these with

+    _:url crm:p3_has_type <http://vocab.getty.edu/aat/300404630>.

+It does seem odd to treat a URL as a string, though.
+Additionally, just saying it's a identifier and typing it does not provide the context that it's the a URL that represents a human-readable description of the entity—it just says that it's something with a specific form.
+This means that it would show up in the list of identifiers, but that the browse application would not have the ability to present those URLs to a viewer with any specific semantic value.

 ### Reference: